The name of this corporation shall be the Association for Information Science & Technology (hereinafter called “the Association” or “ASIS&T).

 4.11.6.
 Budget and Finance Committee.
 The Budget and Finance Committee shall consist of the Treasurer, who shall be its presiding officer, the President, the President-elect, the Past President, and the Treasurer.
 The Budget and Finance Committee shall advise the Board of Directors concerning the financial affairs of the Association.
 It shall draft an annual budget for recommendation to the Board of Directors, in consultation with the Executive Director and other appropriate persons.

 4.11.7.
 Nominations Committee.
-The Nominations Committee shall consist of five members, including the Past President, who shall be the Committee Chair.
-The other four members shall not be members of the Board of Directors.
-The Chapter Assembly and the Special Interest Group Cabinet shall each designate one member of the Association to serve as a member of the Nominations Committee.
-The remaining two members shall be chosen by the Committee Chair.
-If the office of Past President is vacant, the President shall appoint as Chair that member of the Board of Directors who has served the longest as member of the Board, or if there are two or more Directors of equal length of service, then the President shall designate one of them as Committee Chair.
+The Nominations Committee shall consist of five members, who shall be members of the association appointed by the Board of Directors and who shall not be members of the Board of Directors.
+The Chapter Assembly and the Special Interest Group Cabinet shall each recommend one member of the Association to serve as a member of the Nominations Committee.
+The Nominations Committee shall seek the advice and consent of the Board on the qualifications of the proposed slate of nominees before it is presented to the membership for vote.

 Section 4.12.1.
 The Association shall engage a Parliamentarian who shall be a Member versed in parliamentary procedure and shall be appointed by the President.